VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_component.md

 `PlantBiophysics.jl` was designed to make the implementation of new component models easy and fast.
 Let's learn about how to implement your own component models with a simple example: implementing a component models structure for wood.

 !!! warning
     Implementing a new component model should be very rare.
 Make sure you really need it before creating it.
-If you have a photosynthetic organ, look into [`LeafModels`](@ref), if you have a non-photosynthetic component, look into [`ComponentModels`](@ref).
+If you have a photosynthetic organ, look into [`ModelList`](@ref), if you have a non-photosynthetic component, look into [`ComponentModels`](@ref).
 Eventually, ou can also propose a pull request to add a new process to them if really needed so everybody can use the models and the new process.
 If you feel you need a brand new component and that you want to implement models for each of their processes, you're in the right place.

 ## Inspiration